pastcompute/sentrifarm/OperationalConcept.md

 Many existing farm systems are:
 * very expensive for what you get, or
-* use proprietary protocols and lock up data away from the farmer, or
+* use proprietary protocols and lock up data away from the farmer, or tie them to a particular platform.

 Farmers are very busy people.
 Some may have the skill, motivation or expertise to maintain a sensor deployment, and the open source nature of the system provides that opportunity for them.
-For the vast majority, they would rather outsouce the installation and ongoing service, providing a local business opportunity on the ground that is harder to be overtaken or locked up by a multinational (case in point: proprietary CAN bus systems in tractors)
+For the vast majority, they would rather outsouce the installation and ongoing service, providing a local business opportunity on the ground that is harder to be overtaken or locked up by a multinational (case in point: proprietary CAN bus systems in machinery)